4'640 billion Swiss francs or 0.60 percent

-In 2022, Swiss official development assistance (ODA) amounted to CHF 4.274 billion, with asylum-related costs in Switzerland accounting for more than a quarter of that total.
-Excluding these asylum costs, the ODA/GNI ratio was 0.40%.
+In 2023, Switzerland's official development assistance (ODA) amounted to CHF 4.64 billion, equivalent to 0.60% of its gross national income (GNI), more than a quarter of which came from asylum-related costs in Switzerland.
+Excluding these asylum costs, the ODA ratio was 0.43%.

 Solar park Ninh-Thuan in Vietnam